JohnEfford/VisualStudio-CommandServer/CommandServerContracts/readme.md

 # Command Server Contracts

-This package supplies the interface required to add a new command server command handler
+This package supplies the interface required to add a new [Command Server](/readme.md) command handler extension for Visual Studio

 ```CSharp
     /// <summary>